 Its stiff midsole strikes a great balance between sensitivity and friction.
 It has a Vibram XS Edge sole with a suede leather upper.
 Mythos is truly a winner if we talk about all-rounders.

 It is a true versatile shoe, giving superb performance on a variety of terrains.
 Only in edging does it lag behind.
-With climbing shoes, one fits all is not usually the case.
+With most shoes, one fits all is not usually the case.
 But La Sportiva Mythos comes pretty close.

 It is now sold in Eco version, which uses environment-friendly materials.
 It is suitable for climbers with narrow heels.